 We don’t yet know the specifics, but this could be a big step forward for social housing, for more home-building overall and for the beginnings of a serious solution to our housing crisis.
 As the prime minister recognised in her speech, the country has never got close to building the 300,000 homes a year her government targets without local authorities as major players.

 Scrapping the cap on council borrowing for housebuilding has been one of the housing sector’s key demands ever since the cap was introduced in 2012.
 Some have spent decades arguing for councils to have this kind of independence over their borrowing.
 The Local Government Association and the Chartered Institute for Housing have been at the forefront of the campaign, and Shelter has been proud to march alongside them with a host of other charities and campaigning organisations.

 Work for Shelter by Capital Economics argued the borrowing caps were ‘arbitrary, distorting and counter-productive’.
-Some councils that desperately needed more housing had no or limited headroom, while others had significant headroom and may not have needed it.
+Some councils that desperately needed more housing had no or limited headroom, while others had significant headroom and but far less housing need to meet.
 Around half of all councils were allowed to borrow only £10 million or less – enough to build 80 or 90 homes.
 Some councils with pressing needs had no borrowing headroom at all, including Greenwich (with 11,000 on their social housing waiting list), Dudley (6,000), Exeter and Harrow (4,000 each).

-Our research found raising the caps would deliver at least £7 billion of extra investment in social housing over the course of a parliament, or 10,000 new social homes each year.
-If councils were to borrow up to prudential limits, this could increase to £19.7 billion over the course of a parliament, funding up to 27,500 additional social homes a year.
+Our research found raising the caps in 2014 would have delivered at least £7 billion of extra investment in social housing over the course of a parliament, or 10,000 new social homes each year.
+If councils had borrowed up to prudential limits, this could have increased to £19.7 billion over the course of a parliament, funding up to 27,500 additional social homes a year.